 Proposed revisions to Summary of Changes:

 Section 1 summarizes revisions that result in a new SSAP or new SAP concept to statutory accounting principles.
 Revisions that introduce original or modified accounting principles can be reflected in an existing or new SSAP.
 When revisions that result in a new SAP concept are made to an existing SSAP, the effective date is identified in the Status section, New SSAPs and new SAP concepts that revise existing SSAPs are commonly accompanied by a corresponding issue paper that reflects the tracked revisions for historical purposes.
-If language in an existing SSAP is superseded, that language is shaded and the new or revised SSAP is referenced.
-Completely superseded SSAPs and nullified interpretations are included in Appendix H.
+Completely superseded SSAPs and nullified interpretations are shaded and moved to Appendix H.

 Proposed revisions to How to Use This Manual: